rticommunity/rticonnextdds-examples/examples/persistence_service/library_api/c/README.md

 cmake --build .
 ```

-**Note**: if you are using a multi-configuration generator, such as Visual
+**Note**: If you are using a multi-configuration generator, such as Visual
 Studio solutions, you can specify the configuration mode to build as follows:

 ```sh